hathitrust/ht-pairtree/README.md

 # HathiTrust::Pairtree

-Get a [Pairtree](https://github.com/mlibrary/pairtree) or [Pathname](http://ruby-doc.org/stdlib-2.6/libdoc/pathname/rdoc/Pathname.html) given an HT identifier when run on a machine with access.
+Deal with a [Pairtree](https://github.com/mlibrary/pairtree) given an HTID.

+Allows both reading and creation of the underlying pairtree directories

-## Example
+## Examples

 ```ruby